Comparison of semi-supervised deep learning algorithms for audio classification: Results

 \subsection{Semi-supervised learning}

-In this section, we report in Table~\ref{t:ssl_results} the results of the SSL methods with and without the mixup augmentation.
-For MM, mixup is already used in the original method, thus, we compare MM to MM without mixup (MM-mixup).
-For the three other methods, we denote, for instance FM+mixup the FM algorithm augmented with mixup.
+We report in Table~\ref{t:ssl_results} the results of the SSL methods.
+For MM and RMM, mixup is already used in the original methods, thus, we compare MM to MM without mixup (MM-mixup) and RMM to RMM without mixup (RMM-mixup).
+For the three other methods, we denote for instance FM+mixup the FM algorithm augmented with mixup.

-In all the three datasets, the four SSL methods brought ER decreases compared to the 10\% supervised learning setup, when no augmentation is performed.
-Only MM and FM performed better than the best supervised training result, that used the weak augmentations.

-Furthermore, MM and FM significantly outperformed MT and DCT in all cases, showing that using single-model SSL methods is more efficient than two-model-based methods, at least on these three datasets.
+In all the three datasets, the five SSL methods brought ER decreases compared to the 10\% supervised learning setup, when no augmentation is performed.
+Only MM, RMM, and FM performed better than the best supervised training result, that used the weak augmentations.
+Furthermore, they also significantly outperformed MT and DCT in all but one cases (DCT better than RMM on UBS8K), showing that using single-model SSL methods is more efficient than two-model-based methods, at least on these three datasets and among the five methods that were compared.

-For ESC-10, in the 10\% setting, the lowest ER was achieved by FM with a 13.33\% ER, compared to a 22.67\% ER for a weakly augmented supervised training.
-It represents a 9.34 points improvement, 41.20\% relative.
-The difference with a fully supervised training using weak augmentations reaching a 4.67\% ER is still notable with a 8.66 points difference.
+\corrige{For ESC-10, in the 10\% setting, the lowest ER was achieved by RMM with a 12.00\% value, compared to a 22.67\% for a weakly augmented supervised training.
+It represents a 10.67 points improvement, 47.1\% relative.
+The difference with a fully supervised training using weak augmentations reaching a 4.67\% ER is still notable with a 7.33 points difference.}

-On UBS8K, the best ER was achieved using MM with an 18.02\% ER.
-The difference with the best supervised training Weak+mixup, reaching a 23.75\% ER, represents a difference of 5.73 points, a 24.13\% relative improvement.
-The performance of MM is also very close to the best fully supervised training Weak+mixup, which reached an ER of 17.96\%.
-The difference is then only 0.06 points.
-Similarly to ESC-10, if MT and DCT outperformed the supervised training, they did not score better than a supervised training using Weak+mixup augmentation.
+On UBS8K, the best ER was achieved using MM with an 18.02\% ER, very closely followed by FM+mixup with 18.27\%.
+The difference with the best supervised training Weak+mixup, reaching 23.75\%, represents a difference of 5.73 points (24.13\% relative).
+The performance of MM is also very close to the best fully supervised training Weak+mixup, which reached a 17.96\% ER.
+The difference is only 0.06 points.
+Similarly to ESC-10, if MT and DCT outperformed the supervised training methods, they performed worse than supervised learning with augmentation. \corrige{UBS8K is the only dataset for which RMM performed worse than DCT.}

-The GSC dataset results confirm the previous observations in UBS8K.
-The MM method is again the best method with an ER of 3.25\%, representing a relative gain of 6.76 (67.53\%) or 3.33 points (50.61\%) compared to supervised training without and with Weak+mixup augmentations, respectively.
+\corrige{The GSC dataset results confirm the previous observations.
+The MM method is the best method with an ER of 3.25\%, representing a relative gain of 6.76 (67.53\%) or 3.33 points (50.61\%) compared to supervised training without and with Weak+mixup augmentations, respectively.
+RMM and FM+mixup obtained results very similar to MM: 3.54\% and 3.31\% ER, respectively.}